tpoland/recollect/README.md

-        name            - displays the recollection matching 'name' new [name]      - creates a new recollection edit [name]     - modifies an existing recollection remove [name]   - removes a recollections
+        name            - displays the recollection matching 'name' new [name]      - creates a new recollection edit [name]     - modifies an existing recollection remove [name]   - removes a recollection

     Note: ["new", "edit", "remove", "help", "search"] are reserved and cannot be the name of a recollection.